Inner Ecosystem: A Living World Inside You

 This can happen if YOU (the host of these microorganisms) experience prolonged stress, indulge in processed sugar/refined food, take antibiotics, swim in chlorinated pools, receive a vaccination, take “the pill”, or become pregnant.
 Many women find themselves with a vaginal yeast infection after being sexual with a partner with oral or penile thrush.
 All these examples can cause a disruption in the overall balance of the inner ecosystem.

-Heal the inner ecosystem with ‘body ecology‘ products.
+Heal your inner ecosystem with ‘body ecology‘ products.

 How Bad Flora Overtake Good Flora